lox/bank-transaction-analyzer/README.md

 The MCP server provides programmatic access to your transaction data through Cursor's chat interface.

 Available tools:
+- `search_transactions`: Search for transactions in your history
+- `list_transactions`: List transactions chronologically with optional filters
-- `list_categories`: List all transaction categories with counts
+- `list_categories`: List all unique transaction categories with their transaction counts
-- `list_transactions`: List transactions chronologically
-- `search_transactions`: Search transactions with filters
-- `get_transactions`: Retrieve recent transactions
-- `search_transaction_freetext`: Free-text search with SQLite FTS5

 ## Configuration